When Does Car Insurance Go Down?

 Teen Driver Removal

-Removing a teen driver from your policy can result in immediate and substantial savings.
-Based on our rate analysis, families typically save $1,500-$2,500 annually when a teen leaves for college or gets their own policy.
+Removing a teen driver from your policy results in immediate and substantial savings.
+Based on our rate analysis, families typically save $1,500 to $2,500 annually when a teen leaves for college or gets their own policy.

-Important: Teen drivers must meet state-specific licensing requirements and may be subject to additional restrictions.
-Consult your state's DMV for complete legal requirements.
+Teen drivers must meet state-specific licensing requirements and may be subject to additional restrictions, including supervised driving hours, passenger limitations and nighttime driving restrictions that vary by state.
+Consult your state's DMV for complete legal requirements before making coverage decisions.

 goodCredit icon